cilium/cilium/Documentation/cmdref/cilium-operator_hive.md

       --controller-group-metrics strings                     List of controller group names for which to to enable metrics.
 Accepts 'all' and 'none'.
 The set of controller group names available is not guaranteed to be stable between Cilium versions.
       --enable-cilium-operator-server-access strings         List of cilium operator APIs which are administratively enabled.
 Supports '*'. (default [*])
       --enable-gateway-api-secrets-sync                      Enables fan-in TLS secrets sync from multiple namespaces to singular namespace (specified by gateway-api-secrets-namespace flag) (default true)
+      --enable-ingress-controller                            Enables cilium ingress controller.
+This must be enabled along with enable-envoy-config in cilium agent.
+      --enable-ingress-proxy-protocol                        Enable proxy protocol for all Ingress listeners.
+Note that _only_ Proxy protocol traffic will be accepted once this is enabled.
+      --enable-ingress-secrets-sync                          Enables fan-in TLS secrets from multiple namespaces to singular namespace (specified by ingress-secrets-namespace flag) (default true)
       --enable-k8s                                           Enable the k8s clientset (default true) --enable-k8s-api-discovery                             Enable discovery of Kubernetes API groups and resources with the discovery API
       --enable-k8s-endpoint-slice                            Enables k8s EndpointSlice feature in Cilium if the k8s cluster supports it (default true)
+      --enforce-ingress-https                                Enforces https for host having matching TLS host in Ingress.
+Incoming traffic to http listener will return 308 http error code with respective location in header. (default true)
       --gateway-api-secrets-namespace string                 Namespace having tls secrets used by CEC for Gateway API (default "cilium-secrets")
       --gops-port uint16                                     Port for gops server to listen on (default 9891) -h, --help                                                 help for hive